 The HERO Awards also raises money for the HIV prevention and human rights work of APCOM, a leading Asia Pacific HIV and LGBT community network based in Bangkok.

-This year HERO Awards will take place on Friday 27 November at the PULLMAN KING POWER HOTEL in Bangkok, the HERO Awards promises a fabulously fun evening of inspiration and celebration as community members and supporters pay tribute to the extraordinary contributions of individuals and organisations who have improved the lives of LGBT people and people affected by HIV throughout the Asia Pacific region.
+This year HERO Awards will take place on Friday 26 November in Bangkok, the HERO Awards promises a fabulously fun evening of inspiration and celebration as community members and supporters pay tribute to the extraordinary contributions of individuals and organisations who have improved the lives of LGBT people and people affected by HIV throughout the Asia Pacific region.

 The HERO Awards is produced by APCOM and is generously supported by a range of community, corporate and diplomatic partners.